huanyushi/SYSU-SPA-Labreport-Template/README_EN.md

 }
 ```
 ![](images/readme2.jpg)
-4. TikZ is a well-known drawing macro package (its documentation reaches more than 1,000 pages, which is beyond ordinary people's imagination).
-Here are some TikZ examples.
+1. TikZ is a well-known drawing package (though its documentation is over 1,000 pages long, making it somewhat challenging to learn).
+Here, I have included some TikZ examples as a supplement.
 ![](images/readme3.JPG)

-## Statement
+## 2. Statement
 * This template is for learning and communication only and is not the official template of the college.
 * This template will no longer be updated and maintained.
 If you have any additional needs, please design and change it yourself.
 * **Welcome to apply to the School of Physics and Astronomy, Sun Yat-sen University**.

-## License
+## 3. License
 This project is released under the MIT license.